binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

   - deriv-authorisation
 description: Deriv API authorisation and authentication
 ---
 Without authorisation and authentication you'll only get access to roughly half of our API calls and features.
-For example in order to buy contracts or utilise the `Copy Trading` features, your users must be authenticated and authorised by our **OAuth** provider and **WebSocket Server**.
+For example, in order to buy contracts or utilise the `Copy Trading` features, your users must be authenticated and authorised by our **OAuth** provider and **WebSocket Server**.

 ## Before we start